survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 The examples below contains an annotated a part of *package.json* from my [React component boilerplate](https://github.com/survivejs/react-component-boilerplate).

-### Meta Level Fields
+### Description Fields

-The meta level fields describe who created the package, what it does, related keywords, and more.
+The description fields describe who created the package, what it does, related keywords, and more.

 **package.json**